 Friday, November 22, 2019

-Serving Eastford, Pomfret & Woodstock since 2005
+Serving Putnam since 2005

 Complimentary to homes by request

-DAYVILLE - Killingly High's Josh Heaney gets set to haul in a 23-yard touchdown pass in the first quarter with East Lyme's Mason Senkow one step too slow last Friday night, Nov.
+Charlie Lentz photo DAYVILLE - Killingly High's Josh Heaney gets set to haul in a 23-yard touchdown pass in the first quarter with East Lyme's Mason Senkow one step too slow last Friday night, Nov.
 15, at Killingly High School.
 High school sports coverage begins on page B-1 of The Villager sports section.
-North Grosvenordale man charged with murder THOMPSON Kyle of Carpenter, 464 Fabyan Road in North Grosvenordale, was charged with murder and second-degree assault on Nov.
+North Grosvenordale man charged with murder THOMPSON Kyle Carpenter, of 464 Fabyan Road in North Grosvenordale. was charged with murder and second-degree assault on Nov.
 13. According to state police, Carpenter was charged with stabbing a relative to death early on the morning of Nov.
 13. Police said Quinebaug Valley Emergency Dispatch received a call at approximately 3:04 a.m. on Nov.
 13 from a 55-year-old female who reported that a 61-yearold man had been stabbed in the chest by a family member inside their Thompson residence.
-State police out of Troop D barracks in Danielson responded to the call found Carpenter trying to leave the residence.
+State police out of Troop D barracks in Danielson responded to the call found Carpenter and trying to leave the residence.
 The female who called Quinebaug Valley Emergency Dispatch

 Kyle Carpenter suffering from was non-life-threatening stab wound and was treated for her injuries.
 Police said a male victim was found in the home and pronounced dead.
-The names of the vic- Please Read MURDER, page A3 Day Kimball ends talks with PMH PUTNAM - Day Kimball that discussions with a potential strategic partner, Prospect Medical Holdings, have closed without an agreement.
-In August DKH had announced a letter of intent for a strategic partnership with PMH.
-Healthcare's Board of Healthcare and Prospect able to reach an agreement in continued interest in explor-Directors announced on Nov.
-15 Medical Holdings worked diligently over the last several months to reach an agreement that would meet each party's critical requirements for a potential partnership," said Janice Thurlow, DKH Board of Directors interim chair. which both sides could meet their respective needs.
+The names of the vic- Please Read MURDER, page A3 Day Kimball ends talks with PMH PUTNAM - Day Kimball announced on Nov.
+15 that dis- "Both Day Kimball "Unfortunately, we were not many of whom have indicated financial goals.
+Additionally, Healthcare's Board of Directors Healthcare and Prospect able to reach an agreement in continued interest in explor-Medical Holdings worked dil- which both sides could meet ing a partnership with Day Kimball Healthcare," added Paul Beaudoin, DKH CFO and interim CEO.
+"The board, hospital leadership and staff all remain focused on achieving clinical, operational, organizational and many new initiatives are currently underway, which will cussions with a potential strategic partner, Prospect Medical Holdings, have closed without an agreement.
+In August DKH had announced a letter of intent for a strategic partnership with PMH. igently over the last several months to reach an agreement that would meet each party's critical requirements for a potential partnership," said Janice Thurlow, DKH Board of Directors interim chair. their respective needs.
 It's not unusual for these types of negotiations to conclude without an agreement."
-'We are immediately resuming discussions with other potential future partners, Kimball "Unfortunately, we were not many of whom have indicated financial goals.
-Additionally, ing a partnership with Day Kimball Healthcare," added Paul Beaudoin, DKH CFO and interim CEO.
-"The board, hospital leadership and staff all remain focused on achieving clinical, operational, organizational and many new initiatives are currently underway, which will improve and expand clinical services for our community, strengthen our position in the market and improve our financial health and stability," said Joseph Adiletta, DKH interim president.
+"We are immediately resuming discussions with other potential future partners, improve and expand clinical services for our community, strengthen our position in the market and improve our financial health and stability," said Joseph Adiletta, DKH interim president.